10 Empowering Self-Affirmations for the Family Caregiver

 FFDA Staff

-Empowering Self-Affirmations Woman Looking in Mirror
+Empowering Self Affirmations Woman Looking in Mirror scaled

 Empowering Self-Affirmations Board Reading Hope AlwaysAre you confused about what the terms “empowerment” and “self-affirmation” mean?
 Over time, these important terms have become muddied, so let’s clear things up with these empowering self-affirmations.